Abby Day Slocomb: Early life

-Abigail "Abby" Hannah Day was born on October 5, 1836, in New Orleans, Louisiana, to Sarah Eliza (née Armitage) and James Ingersoll Day.
+Abigail Hannah Day was born on October 5, 1836 in New Orleans, Louisiana, to Sarah Eliza (née Armitage) and James Ingersoll Day.
 The family were Quakers and descendants of Elisha Hinman, a soldier in the American Revolutionary War.
 Hinman was commissioned as commander of the ship Alfred and later the ship Cabot and successfully captured several British ships during the conflict, before being taken prisoner.

-Her father, originally from New London, Connecticut, turned down a military career in favor of business.
+Her father, James Day, originally from New London, Connecticut, turned down a military career in favor of business.
 At seventeen, he moved to New Orleans and worked at the hardware wholesale firm of Palmer & Whiting.
 When the original partners retired, Day and Robert Slark took over the concern.
 He later served as president of the Sun Mutual Insurance Company.
 Her mother was the sister-in-law of his business partner.
 The couple had six children after Abby – Helen Amelia, Sallie E., Jane W., James Armitage, Marie Louise, and Robert Slark Day.
 The family lived in New Orleans until Day retired and then moved to Stonington, Connecticut.

 On October 18, 1860, in Stonington, Abby married Cuthbert H. Slocomb, the senior partner in the New Orleans hardware firm of Slocomb, Baldwin & Company.
 The store had been founded by his father, Samuel B. Slocomb, who died in 1833, leaving an estate of over a million dollars to his wife, Cora Ann (née Cox), and three children, Ida, Augusta, and Cuthbert.
-Cuthbert also was the fire chief of the local volunteer fire department and in 1861 enlisted elite, 2nd Company of the Washington Artillery of the Confederate States Army for service during the American Civil War.
+Cuthbert also was the fire chief of the local volunteer fire department and in 1861 enlisted in the elite, 2nd Company of the Washington Artillery of the Confederate States Army for service during the American Civil War.
 The couple's only child, Cora Ann was born on January 7, 1862.
 In the spring of that year, Cuthbert was assigned to the command of the 5th battalion's Company B, and was injured in the Battle of Shiloh.

-At the battle, the cannon "Lady Slocomb", named in honor of Cuthberth's wife, fired its first shot.
+At the battle, the cannon "Lady Slocomb", named in honor of Cuthbert's wife, fired its first shot.
 He was later wounded a second time at the Battle of Jonesborough, but after recovering from his wounds returned to command until the surrender of his regiment on May 8, 1865.
 After his service, he returned to his hardware business.